 The Lateral deltoids are responsible for the upper body structure’s overall width and are the muscle’s head.
 Bodybuilders need to build these muscles for an aesthetic look.
 Its primary function is shoulder abduction.

-When it comes to the structural stability of the shoulders, posterior deltoids play a crucial role.
+Regarding the structural stability of the shoulders, posterior deltoids play a crucial role.
 There is a misconception that posterior deltoids are involved in back exercises, but it is not valid.
 This muscle also helps with the transverse abduction.

 As its name indicates, the rotator cuff helps you rotate your shoulders in all directions.
 Moreover, these muscles play a crucial role in stabilizing the movement of shoulder joints.
 Rotator cuff muscles further consist of four muscles.
 These include:

-Present in the back of the shoulder, it is attached to the head of the humerus.
+In the back of the shoulder, it is attached to the head of the humerus.
 The Infraspinatus helps your arms and shoulders to move and stay stable.

 It is a relatively more minor muscle than infraspinatus and is present in the upper back.
 The Supraspinatus is separated from the infraspinatus through the spine of the scapula.
 Moreover, it helps the shoulder with the abduction movement.